Travel can be an exciting undertaking, especially if you have an adventurous spirit.

 Although the rush of experiencing new lands has always delighted me – all those intoxicating new vistas, scents, and sounds – I’ve never derived much pleasure from the nitty-gritty of moving my body from one location to another.
 Backpacks, airports, cramped plane seats, and questionable bathrooms; oh my goodness!
 Yep, I’m the first to admit it.
 At my core I’m a homebody.

-Yet here I am living in America, still slightly dazed that my beloved place of birth is ten thousand miles away and has been for over two decades.
+Yet here I am living in America, still slightly dazed that my beloved place of birth is ten thousand miles away and has been for decades.

 My early years in the States were plagued by aching homesickness, an unrelenting longing to be back in Australia.
 Despite having become enamored with the stunning beauty of New York’s Adirondacks, I continued to miss everything about the sunny land I grew up in.
 With half a world between where I was and where I wished to be, I battled the constant background buzz of unresolved longing.